weichinglim/vtm_site/README.md

 7. Continue working with the project as you normally would.

 ---
+## What I learned:
+1. Creating and collecting data from web forms

+2. Manipulating data from web forms

+---

 ## To-do:

 - [x] ~~Get Flask running on local computer~~